hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/01_alignment.md

 * `-t`: number of threads / cores
 * `-M`: mark shorter split hits as secondary
 	> This is optional for Picard compatibility as MarkDuplicates can directly process BWA's alignment, whether or not the alignment marks secondary hits.
-However, if we want MergeBamAlignment to reassign proper pair alignments, to generate data comparable to that produced by the Broad Genomics Platform, then we must mark secondary alignments [GATK discussion forum](https://gatkforums.broadinstitute.org/gatk/discussion/6483/how-to-map-and-clean-up-short-read-sequence-data-efficiently#step3).
+However, if we want MergeBamAlignment to reassign proper pair alignments, to generate data comparable to that produced by the Broad Genomics Platform, then we must mark secondary alignments [[GATK discussion forum](https://gatkforums.broadinstitute.org/gatk/discussion/6483/how-to-map-and-clean-up-short-read-sequence-data-efficiently#step3)].

 Additionally we will specify: